AUGmentecture logo

 Quick Facts

-• Adoption rate: 57% of top retailers use AR for store planning in 2025.
+• 57% of top retailers now use AR in store design workflows.

 1. Store scanning and modeling

-Using LiDAR-equipped devices, designers scan the existing store space to create a precise 3D model.
-This model becomes the AR canvas for experimentation.
+Using LiDAR-equipped devices, designers scan the physical store to create a precise digital twin.
+This model becomes the foundation for AR layout experiments.

 2. Virtual merchandising